-Although that is where the similarity to other payment wallets and systems ends, Litecoin still finds itself in the top six most used virtual currencies.
+Although that is where the similarity to other payment wallets and systems ends, it still finds itself in the top six most-used virtual currencies.
 Before getting into how to mine Litecoin, it is important to understand its background.

 Unlike hard currency, cryptocurrencies like Litecoin are not issued by a monetary authority like a government or regulated by a reserve bank.
-Litecoin is created by ‘Mining’, which basically is the processing of a list of Litecoin transactions.
+It is created by ‘Mining’, which basically is the processing of a list of Litecoin transactions.

 What options are there to mine Litecoin?

 To have any success at mining LTC, the miner will need to invest in some ASIC technology upfront.
 The downside is that this setup requires a separate power supply and additional fans to cool the equipment.

-- Solo mining is the easiest option.
+- Solo is the easiest option.

-- Mining pools pay out more frequently.
+- Pools pay out more frequently.

 - Cloud-mining companies lease and maintain equipment.